 Some people don’t realize their marriage is in trouble until their spouse serves them with divorce paperwork.
 Rather than having time to slowly adjust to the idea of a separation, these people may have to arrange for someplace else to live and adjust to shared custody with almost no warning.

 Often, the spouse who files for divorce has certain advantages in the short-term future.
 They knew about the filing, which means they will have had time to plan for their own financial protection.
-They will likely have already retained an attorney as well, while you have to find a lawyer and learn about Maryland divorce laws.
+They will likely have already retained an attorney as well, while you have to find a lawyer and learn about divorce laws.

 Maryland law protects the rights of both parents

 Unfortunately, some parents are uncooperative.
 They may even be willing to put their own petty frustrations ahead of what is best for the children.
-Most people have heard horror stories about a spouse who intentionally refuses visitation or who frequently cancels parenting time.
+Most people have heard horror stories about a spouse who intentionally refuses visitation or frequently cancels parenting time.
 Can your ex successfully use divorce as a way to keep you from the kids?

-Recognizing that short-term custody hardships caused by your ex may affect their rights more than yours can help you handle a contentious Maryland divorce more appropriately.
+Recognizing that short-term custody hardships caused by your ex may affect their rights more than yours can help you handle a contentious divorce more appropriately.